-- Anther: the part of the flower which create and stores the male reproductive cells of a plant called pollen.
+Anther: the part of a flower that creates and stores the male reproductive cells (pollen) of a plant.

 In flowering plants, male reproductive cells called pollen are created and stored on the anther.
 The female reproductive cells are created and stored in the ovary.
 When pollen touches the stigma, it falls through a tube and into the ovary.
 Here, it combines with female reproductive cells which begin to grow into seeds.

-Second, the shape of the flowers made it easy to control which plants were being mated.
-Mendel did this by separating the male and female parts of the flowers so they couldn't reproduce on their own.
+Mendel controlled breeding by separating the male and female parts of the flowers so they couldn't reproduce on their own.
 Next, he used a small brush to move pollen between plants.

 At first glance, pea plants might seem to have very little in common with animals or human beings.
-A closer look into inside of the cell, however, will show you that the way that genes and chromosomes work are extremely similar in all living things.
-The same rules that determines how traits like pea color are passed down from parent to offspring also determine how traits like freckled or dimples are passed down in humans.
+A closer look into the inside of the cell, however, will show you that the way that genes and chromosomes work is extremely similar in all living things.
+The same rules that determine how traits like pea color are passed down from parent to offspring also determine how traits like freckles or dimples are passed down in humans.

 Next, Mendel took the first generation plants and mated them with each other.
 What color seeds would you expect the next generation to have?
-To Mendel’s surprise, 25% of thes offspring, called the F2 or second generation, actually had green seeds, even though all of the F1 parent plants had yellow seeds!
+To Mendel’s surprise, 25% of the offspring, called the F2 (or second) generation, actually had green seeds, even though all of the F1 parent plants had yellow seeds!

 How is this possible?
 Let’s take a closer look at what’s happening on a genetic level with the help of a Punnett Square.

 Additional images via Wikimedia Commons.
 Pea plant flower via AnRo0002.
 Purple sweet pea flower taken by Giligone.

 Sabine Deviche.
 (2010, July 20).
 Mendel’s Garden.
 ASU - Ask A Biologist.
 Retrieved February 17, 2024 from https://askabiologist.asu.edu/mendel-garden